Is your little one about to start solids? Check out our list of best foods for baby’s brain.

 She also pointed out that no single food item can make up for all nutritional requirements in a growing baby, so it’s best to give your baby a variety of food for brain development.

 What to remember when choosing the best food for baby’s brain

-Dr Schwarzenberg emphasises two important points that new parents must bear in mind.
+Dr. Schwarzenberg emphasizes two important points that new parents must bear in mind.

 1. Provide nutritious food during the first two years

-She shared, “If you miss the opportunity to meet developmental milestones during the first 1,000 days of life, then there’s not an opportunity to go back and revisit them.”
+“If you miss the opportunity to meet developmental milestones during the first 1,000 days of life, then there’s not an opportunity to go back and revisit them,” she said.

 That’s because the neurological development in the baby takes place during this time.
-And, it includes brain circuit formation as well as processing speed of the brain.
+And, it includes brain circuit formation as well as the processing speed of the brain.
 So don’t miss your chance to give the best foods for baby’s development during this crucial period.

 2. Do not allow your picky eater to be the boss

 “We all have a tendency to pick one or two things the child likes and not stray too much from them.
-But if you are really looking to developing good brain health, then you really have to look at a variety of foods,” says Dr Schwarzenberg.
+But if you are really looking to develop good brain health, then you really have to look at a variety of foods,” says Dr. Schwarzenberg.

 It might be easier to feed babies what they naturally gravitate towards.
 But it doesn’t mean you should always let that happen.
-Pick the best food for baby’s brain, at least during the first 1,000 days.
-After that you can give your baby the freedom to chose what they like.
+Pick the best food for the baby’s brain, at least during the first 1,000 days.
+After that you can give your baby the freedom to choose what they like.
 And if you start off giving them healthy and nutritious foods, then it will be easier for them to develop healthy eating habits for the rest of their lives.

 These list of food for brain development may seem overwhelming at first, but it doesn’t have to be.
 If you have any questions about how you should start your baby on solid food and what foods are best for baby’s development, don’t hesitate to consult his pediatrician about it.